-Getting a job in the US can be difficult for people who don´t already have a visa and work permit, as the costs involved in submitting visa applications for international workers are high for prospective employers.
-It is illegal to come to the US on a tourist visa in order to look for work, as working visas must always be applied for in the employee´s home country.
+Getting a job in the US can be extremely difficult for people who don’t already have a visa and work permit, as the costs involved for prospective employers in submitting visa applications for international workers are considerable.
+Further, it is illegal to come to the US on a tourist visa in order to look for work.

-People who are looking for a job in the USA from abroad should check the online job market of the biggest US newspapers: The New York Times or the International Herald Tribune, Los Angeles Times, USA Today, The Wall Street Journal, Financial Times and The Washington Post.
-Online job portals and job search tools are plentiful, providing a valuable resource to expats and US citizens alike.
+People abroad who are looking for a job in the USA should check the online job market of the biggest US newspapers: the New York Times, the Los Angeles Times, USA Today, Financial Times (executive jobs), and the Washington Post.
+Online job portals and job search tools are plentiful and present a valuable resource to expats and US citizens alike.

-However, only one third of all jobs in the US are openly advertised.
-Thus, unsolicited applications play a much more important role in the US job market than, for example, in many European countries.
-When it comes to writing unsolicited applications for a foreign country, it is important to know where to look and what to look for.
+Keep in mind, however, that many jobs in the USA are not openly advertised.
+As such, unsolicited applications play much bigger roles in the US job market than in, for example, many European countries.
+When it comes to writing unsolicited applications for jobs in a foreign country, it is naturally important to know where to look and what to look for.

 As a first step, it might be worth checking the Occupational Outlook Handbook provided by the Bureau of Labor Statistics.
-This will give you a good overview of different occupations and the US labor market in general.
-Your country´s US chamber of commerce should be able to provide a list of companies from your country with branches in the US.
-Alternatively, check Guidestar for company details of non-profit organizations.
+This should give you a good overview of different occupations and the US labor market in general.
+Your country’s US chamber of commerce should be able to provide a list of companies from your country with branches in the US.
+Alternatively, check Guidestar for details on non-profit organizations.

-Everyone working in the US needs a social security card showing their individual social security number.
+Everyone working in the USA needs a social security card, which shows their individual social security number.
 Immigrants can request one when they apply for their visa.
-Non-immigrants can file their application online ten days after their arrival in the US before filing their online application.
+The Social Security Administration recommends that nonimmigrants wait ten days after their arrival in the US before filing their online application.

-Usually, retirement benefits are not sufficient to keep up the previous standard of living.
-Therefore most people either make individual retirement arrangements (some of which are eligible for support from the government), or they pay into a company pension fund provided by their employer.
+Usually, however, retirement benefits are not sufficient to keep up your previous standard of living.
+Therefore, most people either make individual retirement arrangements (some of which are eligible for support from the government) or pay into a company pension fund provided by their employer.

 These funds are regulated by the Employee Retirement Income Security Act (ERISA).

-Such an agreement might, for example, state that expats on assignments lasting less than 60 months can be exempted from US pension contributions if they continue paying national insurance in their home country.
+Such an agreement might, for example, state that expats can be exempted from US pension contributions if they continue paying national insurance in their home country.
 See the above link for a detailed explanation of each agreement.